 - Many meals and adventure activities also included

 - Fully trained and experienced local leaders

-- The services of our expert English-speaking local tour leaders throughout the tour and local guides at some sites.
+- The services of expert English-speaking local tour leaders throughout the tour

-- Sightseeing (including entrance fees where relevant): Angkor Thom, Ta Prohm, Angkor Wat, Banteay Srei, Preah Khan, Royal Palace and Silver Pagoda, Wat Phnom, Tuol Sleng Prison Museum, Killing Fields of Choeung Ek, Cu Chi Tunnels, Marble Mountain, China Beach and Hanoi (One Pillar Pagoda, Ho Chi Minh’s House and Temple of Literature).
+- Sightseeing (including entrance fees where relevant): Angkor Thom, Ta Prohm, Angkor Wat, Banteay Srei, Preah Khan, Royal Palace and Silver Pagoda, Tuol Sleng Prison Museum, Killing Fields of Choeung Ek, Cu Chi Tunnels, Marble Mountain, China Beach and Hanoi (One Pillar Pagoda, Ho Chi Minh’s House and Temple of Literature)

-- Local flights: Phnom Penh to Saigon, Saigon to Danang and Danang to Hanoi.
+- Local flights: Phnom Penh to Siem Reap, Siem Reap to Ho Chi Minh City, Ho Chi Minh City to Danang and Danang to Hanoi

 - Lunch at KOTO café in Hanoi – a project providing vocational hospitality training and experience to underprivileged young people.